Kavignon/superchage-your-net-development/README.md

-# Tools to empower your .NET development
+# Supercharge your .NET development

 ## .NET Development
 * [Humanizr - Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities](https://humanizr.net)